mod_conf_ldapmod_conf_ldap module can be used to store configuration

 found here.

-This module is contained in the mod_conf_ldap.c
+This module is contained in the mod_conf_ldap.c file for

 ProFTPD 1.2.x, and is not compiled by default.
 Installation instructions